The combination of a liberal arts background and a traditional engineering program provides excellent preparation for a career in engineering.

+These “dual degree” options give you a broad range of skills and can make you more marketable in the constantly changing job market.
 All of these options require careful planning to meet the specified requirements.
-If you are interested in pursuing one of these options or would like to learn more, please contact the combined plan program liaison, Associate Professor of Physics Jeremiah Williams, at firstname.lastname@example.org.
+If you are interested in pursuing one of these options or would like to learn more, please contact the combined plan program liaison, Professor of Physics Elizabeth George, at email@example.com.

 The 3-2 Program

-In the 3-2 program, a student will attend Wittenberg for three years and then an engineering program at a partner institution for two years.
+In the 3-2 program, a student attends Wittenberg for three years and then an engineering program at a partner institution for two years.
 Upon successful completion of the fifth year, the student will earn a bachelor's degree from both Wittenberg and the partner institution.
-Under this option, the student can also elect to spend four years at Wittenberg and two years at the engineering program.
+For Columbia, students may also elect to spend four years at Wittenberg and two years at the engineering program.
 The following areas of engineering can be pursued through this option.

 - Aerospace Engineering (CW)